omeshwarreddykona/Omeshwar-Reddy-Kona/README.md

 # Omeshwar-Reddy-Kona
-Be in reality and work smart
+Be in reality and work smart.